 Now, Berlin is a major tourist destination, with endless places to discover.
 November 9, 2019 marked the 30th anniversary of the fall of the Berlin Wall, a significant milestone, as “the Wall will have been down longer than the 28 years it stood” (Paul Sullivan on the Guardian).
 Berlin marked the anniversary with a festival week filled with exhibitions, 3D video projections, art installations, guided tours, and important discussions tackling the Cold War and Germany’s reunification.

 What to See in Berlin

 There is so much to see in Berlin that you can spend a whole holiday just exploring the city.
-This is part of the reason that Odyssey Traveller offers a Discovering Berlin tour where travellers have the opportunity to spend 20 days living in the city.
+This is part of the reason that Odyssey Traveller offers a Discovering Berlin small group package tour for mature and senior couples and single travellers.
+Where travellers have the opportunity to spend 20 days living in the city.
 There are many beautiful, awe-inspiring and quirky aspects to Berlin, such as the contemporary art spots, live music venues and Gothic architecture but there is also the harrowing and tragic sides of Berlin’s story and the pain of the horrors of the 20th century can feel almost visceral in certain parts of the city.